I’ve started dreaming about travel.

 I’ve changed up my $10 tier.
 For $10 a month, you used to get access to all of my stories plus a postcard sent your way from the places I travel to.
 Well, with the pandemic, I don’t see much travel in my future.
 To make up for that, I’ve added monthly video Q&As to the tier where you can ask me absolutely anything!
 I’ll still be sending out handwritten travel-themed postcards regularly, but they’ll be ones I’ve bought to support independent artists, rather than ones I’ve picked up on my non-existent travels.

-I also quietly launched a travel blogging mentorship for $150 a month and I have just two spaces left for May.
+I also quietly launched travel blog coaching for $150 a month and I have just two spaces left for May.
 If you’ve been wanting to up your travel blogging game, this is your chance to do so.
 I’ll go over your site with a fine tooth comb and put together an enormous document with improvements, based on your long-term goals.
 We’ll then schedule an hour-long Skype call, where we’ll go over my suggestions in more depth and you can ask me anything about turning your blog into a business.
 Over time, I’ll help you rock your SEO and affiliate marketing, show you how to stand out and find your voice, and teach you how to pull in an income that’s entirely passive.
-I’m running this at a discounted price while I still find my feet as a mentor, so now’s the time to sign up.
+I’m running this at a discounted price while I still find my feet as a coach, so now’s the time to sign up.

 Here are the stories I shared on Patreon in April: